Skip to main content

 Application developers create an ExternalSecret when required for their apps, and reference the associated Kubernetes Secret in the app's Helm deployment.

-Not discussed here is how secrets are added to SecretsManager.
+Not discussed here is how we add secrets to SecretsManager.
 It would be nice if we could avoid having Terraform config for every SecretsManager secret, and have this config live entirely in Kubernetes.
 But the lifecycle of secrets in SecretsManager is not the responsibility of ESO, so we need to figure out how to manage SecretsManager secrets.
-Also not discussed is how we’ll rotate secrets, this is also out of scope of the ESO.
+Also not discussed is how we'll rotate secrets, this is also out of scope of the ESO.